 Following the official Nov.
-15th World Premiere in Hollywood at the 12th Annual RED NATION FILM FESTIVAL, we have been fundraising for a 2017-18 ONE HEART World Tour to colleges and universities in the USA, Canada, Australia, Asia, and Europe.
+15th World Premiere in Hollywood at the 12th Annual RED NATION FILM FESTIVAL, we have been organizing the 2017-18 ONE HEART World Tour to colleges and universities in the USA, Canada, Australia, Asia, and Europe.
 ONE HEART-ONE SPIRIT is a non-profit 501(c)3 project and I invite you to make a tax-deductible contribution below.
 Help us share indigenous wisdom, through the power of film.
 Thanks in advance for your support.

 ONE HEART-ONE SPIRIT

 FYI - Download our official poster at bottom of page.